Lectures and Visitors

 - The Constitution Day Lecture recognizes this federal observance day with programs and speakers that discuss the importance of our United States Constitution.

-- The William Howard Taft Lecture on Constitutional Law brings some of the most important and influential scholars in the field to discuss important constitutional issues of the day.
+- The William Howard Taft Lecture on Constitutional Law brings some of the most important and influential scholars in the field To the University of Cincinnati to discuss important constitutional issues of the day.

-- The Robert S. Marx Lecture was established by Judge Robert S. Marx to bring eminent scholars in various fields of law to the College.
+- The Robert S. Marx Lecture was established by Judge Robert S. Marx to bring eminent scholars in various fields of law to the College of Law.

-- Our Judge-in-Residence Program invites renowned judges to spend several days at the law school to attend classes and talk with students.
+- UC Law's Judge-in-Residence Program invites renowned judges to spend several days at the law school to attend classes and talk with students.

-- Each year, a legal scholar of national and international prominence is invited to the College as our Chesley Distinguished Visiting Professor to teach a class and deliver a public lecture.
+- Each year, a legal scholar of national and international prominence is invited to the College of Law as our Chesley Distinguished Visiting Professor to teach a class and deliver a public lecture.

 - The Harris Distinguished Visitors series brings outstanding practitioners to the law school to talk with students about professionalism, leadership, and their distinguished careers.